Sports Illustrated Swimsuit Issue: Reception

-To some people, the magazine is an acceptable exhibition of female sexuality not out of place on a coffee table.
-The swimsuit edition is controversial both with moralists who subscribe for sports news content as well as with those who feel that the focus on fashion and swimsuit modeling is inappropriate for a sports magazine.
+Bryan Curtis of Slate argued that the magazine is an acceptable exhibition of female sexuality not out of place on a coffee table.
+However, the swimsuit edition has proven controversial both with moralists who subscribe for sports news content as well as with those who feel that the focus on fashion and swimsuit modeling is inappropriate for a sports magazine.
 Feminists have expressed that "the Swimsuit Issue promotes the harmful and dehumanizing concept that women are a product for male consumption".

-At times, subscriptions have been cancelled by subscribers.
+In 1997, sports sociologist Laurel R. Davis published The Swimsuit Issue and Sport: Hegemonic Masculinity in Sports Illustrated, examining the societal implications of the Sports Illustrated Swimsuit Issue.
+Davis analyzed editions of the magazine from its inception in 1964 through the 1990s and conducted interviews with producers and readers.
+Her research suggested that the swimsuit issues reinforced traditional gender roles and perpetuated a "climate of hegemonic masculinity."
+Davis also argued that the magazine marginalized people of color, non-heterosexual individuals, and residents of lower-income countries.
+Additionally, Davis critiqued the magazine’s portrayal of models, suggesting it emphasized notions of femininity over athleticism by depicting them as dependent, emotionally vulnerable, and disconnected from the sporting context.

+Despite the success of the swimsuit edition, hundreds have cancelled their subscriptions due to it.
 The 1978 edition, remembered for its fishnet bathing suit made famous by Cheryl Tiegs, resulted in 340 cancellations.
 Sports Illustrated makes the controversy a form of entertainment with the issue two weeks after the swimsuit edition packed with complainants such as shocked parents and troubled librarians.
 As of 2005, the number of cancellations has reportedly declined.
 Nonetheless, to avoid controversy, Sports Illustrated has, since 2007, offered its subscribers the option of skipping the swimsuit edition for a one issue credit to extend their subscription.